 [Your Name]

-Remember to be professional and courteous when responding to job interview emails.
+Be professional and courteous when responding to job interview emails.
 Here are some best practices to keep in mind: